Pumpkin Bacon Bread Pudding

 4. Mix milk, eggs, half of cheese and spices together.

 5. Pour over bread mixture.
 Mix well making sure all milk is absorbed.
 If the bread still looks dry increase your milk/egg/cheese combination until the bread is all moistened.
-Pressing into milk with hands together lightly can help in absorption.
+Pressing into the milk with hands together lightly can help in absorption.

 6. Chop bacon.
 You can either add bacon into onion mixture at this point or reserve some or all of it for topping.